Phone Answering Service for Small Business: Options, Pricing, and How to Pick

 - Shared receptionists juggle multiple businesses

-2. AI Phone Answering Service ($25–$130/mo)
+2. AI Phone Answering Service ($9.99–$130/mo)

 Software that answers calls with natural-sounding conversation.
-Modern AI services learn your business, answer caller questions from a custom knowledge base, book appointments, take messages, and transfer urgent calls — all without a human in the loop.
+Modern AI receptionists learn your business, answer caller questions from a custom knowledge base, book appointments, take messages, and transfer urgent calls — all without a human in the loop.

 Strengths